Basic Reading Material from Source

 1.child (path)

-Gets a Reference for the location at the specified relative path.
+for the location at the specified relative path.

 The relative path can either be a simple child name (for example, "ada") or a deeper slash-separated path (for example, "ada/name/first").